 Creating Content for Each Stage of the Buyer’s Journey: Defining the Customer Funnel

-When creating content for each stage of the buyer’s journey, you can break this funnel down into four stages:
+When creating a content marketing funnel for each stage of the buyer’s journey, you can break it down into four stages:

 - Awareness: At the top of the funnel is the awareness stage.
 This is where consumers initially seek out your brand during the search for a solution to their problem.

 - Evaluation: Next comes the evaluation stage.
 Now that they have a top-line understanding of your company, consumers will start performing research to determine whether or not your services or product is a good fit for them.

 - Conversion: Consumers that are ready to make the plunge will continue on to the conversion stage.
 This is when the consumer becomes the customer.

 - Retention: The journey doesn’t end after the transaction is complete.
 The retention stage is crucial for establishing a lasting relationship with a customer.